emoreno-hub/Inventory_Monitoring/README.md

 ![](https://github.com/emoreno-hub/Inventory_Monitoring_Project/blob/main/screenshots/Model_performance.PNG)

-## Machine Learning Pipeline
-The AWS machine learning pipeline used for this project is as follows:
-- Data collection
-- Data preprocessing
-- Hyperparameter tuning
-- Model evaluation
-- Model deployment

 ## Model Deployment
-After the model was trained, a PyTorch estimator was deployed to an endpoint using `ml.m5.large` for the instance type and predictions were made using sample test images.
+After the model was trained, a PyTorch estimator was deployed using an instance size of `ml.m5.large` and the script `inference.py` to setup and deploy the endpoint.

 ![](https://github.com/emoreno-hub/Inventory_Monitoring_Project/blob/main/screenshots/Prediction.PNG)